aykutyaman/django-poll-tutorial/README.md

-# Through this tutorial, we'll walk  through the creation of a basic poll application
+# Demo poll app for learning Python Django framework

 ## To run the dev server and the tests